-Tom Clancy is probably more known for his association to games than to his extraordinary range of books or even the film franchise (soon to be a TV series) of his famous character Jack Ryan.
+Tom Clancy is probably more known for his association to games than to the extraordinary range of books, film franchises, and television shows that bear his name.

 Clancy was one of the founders of Red Storm Entertainment (along with Royal Navy captain Doug Littlejohns and Creative Director Steve Reid), with their games mainly being real-time strategy before they released Rainbow Six in 1998.
 Soon after, Ubisoft snapped up the rights to Clancy’s name and began a sort of “shared universe” of gaming, with characters from each game cropping up in other titles.

 I wanted to talk about Clancy’s games for a while, but was looking for the right topic.
 It was only when I started re-reading his book Rainbow Six, as well as re-reading the first two Splinter Cell books by David Michaels (co-created with Clancy) that the idea formed.
 There is a central theme throughout those books that is reflected in the games.
 The main characters of the respective books always have a plan.
 And it either goes one of two ways; as smoothly as possible or everything goes to hell and the characters have to improvise to survive.
 And this is something that the games have captured perfectly.

 Video Games and the Unique Beauty Between Improvisation and Planning

 I first was exposed to Clancy’s games with a demo for the Playstation version of Rainbow Six.
 Later on in life I picked up the Nintendo 64 version, both of which are seen as the runt of the litter compared to the PC version.
 While the PS1 version was more of a standard FPS, the N64 kept the planning stage of the PC game, albeit a rudimentary version.